CMR Findings in Competitive Athletes Recovering From COVID-19

 While this study adds to emerging data, it does not imply that CMR should be performed in all COVID-19 positive patients to screen for myocardial inflammation.
 A large longitudinal study with proper control groups is needed to guide evolution of recommendations for resumption of sport after COVID-19 infection.

-Clinical Topics: Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pericardial Disease, Prevention, Sports and Exercise Cardiology, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Sports and Exercise and Imaging
+Clinical Topics: COVID-19 Hub, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pericardial Disease, Prevention, Sports and Exercise Cardiology, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Sports and Exercise and Imaging

 Keywords: Athletes, Coronavirus, Contrast Media, COVID-19, Diagnostic Imaging, Echocardiography, Electrocardiography, Gadolinium, Magnetic Resonance Imaging, Myalgia, Myocarditis, Pericardial Effusion, Primary Prevention, Quarantine, Sports, Troponin I, Ventricular Function, Left